Instances That Call For a Dental Crown

 Another solution for missing teeth is a dental bridge.
 Made up of a false tooth held in place by two dental crowns, a bridge literally “bridges” a gap left behind by a missing tooth.
 It also prevents existing teeth from drifting out of position and distributes the forces in your bite properly.

-Dr. Paul will cement the two dental crowns used onto each of the abutment, or adjacent, teeth that support the bridge.
+Our dentist will cement the two dental crowns used onto each of the abutment, or adjacent, teeth that support the bridge.
 The result is a seamless smile that no longer suffers from the difficulties that missing teeth bring.

-Talk With Dr. Paul Today
+Talk With Our Dentist Today

 This blog has been updated.